 Try each step until you resolve your problem:

-- Turn iMessage off and on in Settings > Messages.
+- Turn iMessage and/or FaceTime off and on in Settings > Messages (or Settings > FaceTime)

-- Try restarting your device.
-To do this simply, press and hold the Sleep/Wake button until the red “slide to power off” slider appears, and then slide the slider; and then Press and hold the Sleep/Wake to turn on.
+- To do this simply, press and hold the Sleep/Wake button until the red “slide to power off” slider appears, and then slide the slider; and then Press and hold the Sleep/Wake to turn on

-- Turn off iMessage and FaceTime.
-Go to Settings > Phone.
-Check if your number is reflected in My Number and restart your device.
+- Check your phone number.
+Go to Settings > Phone > My Number.
+Verify that your number is accurate in My Number and restart your device

-- Settings > General > Restrictions > Accounts and make sure that you selected “Allow Changes” and enable the FaceTime to work.
+- Look at Settings > General > Restrictions > Accounts and make sure that you selected “Allow Changes” and enable the FaceTime to work

 - Reset your network settings: Settings > General > Reset > Reset Network Settings

-- Settings > General > Reset > Erase All Content and Settings.
-But please note that this option will delete all your data and media.
+- Start fresh.
+Settings > General > Reset > Erase All Content and Settings.
+But please note that this option will delete all your data and media

 If above tips do not help, please try the following (extreme solution)